-- 13. Through the means described in Paragraph 12, respondent represented, expressly or by implication, that it was a "current" participant in the U.S.-EU Safe Harbor and U.S.-Swiss Safe Harbor Frameworks. - 14.
-In truth and in fact, from June 2012 until November 2013, respondent was not a "current" participant in the U.S.-EU Safe Harbor Framework or the U.S.-Swiss Safe Harbor Framework.
-Therefore, the representation set forth in Paragraph 13 is false and misleading. - 15.
+- 13. Through the means described in Paragraph 12, respondent represents, expressly or by implication, that it is a "current" participant in the U.S.-EU Safe Harbor and U.S.-Swiss Safe Harbor Frameworks. - 14.
+In truth and in fact, from February 2014 through April 2015, respondent was not a "current" participant in the U.S.-EU Safe Harbor and U.S.-Swiss Safe Harbor Frameworks.
+Therefore, the representation set forth in Paragraph 13 was false and misleading. - 15.
 The acts and practices of respondent as alleged in this complaint constitute deceptive acts or practices, in or affecting commerce, in violation of Section 5(a) of the Federal Trade Commission Act.

-THEREFORE , the Federal Trade Commission this day of 2014, has issued this complaint against respondent.
+THEREFORE, the Federal Trade Commission this twenty-ninth day of September 2015, has issued this complaint against respondent.